 The process is naturally similar to creating Infographics and it revolves around understanding your data and audience.
 To be more precise, these are the main steps and best practices when it comes to preparing an effective visualization of data for your viewers to instantly understand.

 Preparation is half the work already done.
 Before you even start visualizing data, you have to be sure you understand that data to the last detail.

 Knowing your audience is undeniable another important part of the homework, as different audiences process information differently.
 Who are the people you’re visualizing data for?
 How do they process visual data?
 Is it enough to hand them a single pie chart or you’ll need a more in-depth visual report?

-The third part of preparing is to determine exactly what do you want to communicate to the audience.
+The third part of preparing is to determine exactly what you want to communicate to the audience.
 What kind of information you’re visualizing and does it reflect your goal?

 2. Choose the Right Type of Chart

 In a previous section, we listed the basic chart types that find use in data visualization.
-To determine best which one suits your work, there are few things to consider.
+To determine best which one suits your work, there are a few things to consider.